thomaspsik/client-templ/README.md

-# vv3-templ-rs-quasar
+# vue 3 client with Quasar

 This template should help get you started developing with Vue 3, Vite and Quasar.
+It contains 3 Google Fonts.

 ## Recommended IDE Setup